mariusmni/DGE-EM/README.md

 the script has to be run from the dge-em folder otherwise it will not find the required jar files.
 To run dge-em regardless of the working directory, proceed with the installation described next.

-1. Assuming you have the installer, call it installer.jar:

-With graphical interface: on most platforms double clicking on the icon will start the installer, otherwise  type
+1. Assuming you have the installer, call it installer.jar.
+With graphical interface: on most platforms double clicking on the icon will start the installer, otherwise  type the following at the command line:

 ```
 java -jar installer.jar
 ```

- at the command line

-Text mode: if no graphical user interface is available, type
+Text mode: if no graphical user interface is available, type the following at the command line and follow the instructions:

 ```
 java -jar installer.jar -console
 ```

-at the command line and follow the instructions

 2. [Optional] On Windows you might want to add the DGE-EM installation directory to the path, such that you can invoke